ben-23-96/go_events_cli/README.md

 # Calendar and Event Search CLI

 This command-line tool allows you to manage calendar events and search for events using the Ticketmaster and Skiddle APIs while ensuring they don't clash with existing calendar events.
+Requires API keys for ticketmaster, skiddle and opencage set in .env file to work. ticketmasterAPIKey, skiddleAPIKey, opencageAPIKey.

 ## Usage
 ### Calendar